ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

 Multiple groups can be annotated as the same compound especially when retention time information is not used during Database search.
 The peak table provides options for filtering, comparing or exporting data from the table.
 Following are the different menu options available in the peak table:

    * |switch between group and peak views| *Switch between group and peak views*: Switching to Peak view displays only Peak information.
-This includes group number, group ID, Expected m/z, Observed m/z, rt and intensity of all peaks in the group with sample names as the respective column headers.
+This includes group number, group ID, Expected m/z, Observed m/z, retention time and intensity of all peaks in the group with sample names as the respective column headers.
 Peak intensity cells are colored based on their relative values in a group.
 Highest intensity value has the lightest color and vice-versa.

 |UI32|